imixs/imixs-workflow/src/site/markdown/engine/modelservice.md

 ## Auto Detect ModelVersion

-With the method *getModelByWorkitem(workitem)* the ModelService provides an algorithm to find a matching model version either by the $workflowGroup or by a regex.
+With the method `getModelByWorkitem(workitem)` the ModelService provides an algorithm to find a matching model version either by the item `$workflowGroup` or by a regex.
 For example

 	modelversion = "(^1.0)"